javiesp/javi-blog-astro/src/data/blog/how-to-configure-astropaper-theme.md

 author: Sat Naing
 pubDatetime: 2022-09-23T04:58:53Z
 modDatetime: 2025-03-20T03:15:57.792Z
-title: How to configure AstroPaper theme
+title: How to configure NSC theme
-slug: how-to-configure-astropaper-theme
+slug: how-to-configure-NSC-theme
 featured: true
 draft: false
 tags:
   - configuration
   - docs
-description: How you can make AstroPaper theme absolutely yours.
+description: How you can make NSC theme absolutely yours.
 ---

-AstroPaper is a highly customizable Astro blog theme.
-With AstroPaper, you can customize everything according to your personal taste.
+NSC is a highly customizable Astro blog theme.
+With NSC, you can customize everything according to your personal taste.
 This article will explain how you can make some customizations easily in the config file.

 ## Table of contents